-Option Arguments Description -per Selects the use of the Packed Encoding Rules (aligned) for decoding. -uper Selects the use of the Packed Encoding Rules (un-aligned) for decoding. -ascii If all bytes in a decoded value are within the ASCII character range, display as standard text.
+Option Arguments Description -ascii If all bytes in a decoded value are within the ASCII character range, display as standard text.
 Otherwise display as formatted hexadecimal text.
-This option only has meaning if BER data is decoded without a schema file.
+This option only has meaning if BER data is decoded without a schema file. -emptyDefault Insert an element with a default value as specified in the schema at the location of a missing element in the instance. -emptyOptionals Insert an empty element at the location of a missing ele- ment in the schema that was declared to be optional.

-Option Arguments Description -emptyDefault Insert an element with a default value as specified in the schema at the location of a missing element in the instance. -emptyOptionals Insert an empty element at the location of a missing ele- ment in the schema that was declared to be optional. -nowhitespace Do not generate any whitespace (blanks and newline characters) between elements.
-This makes the generated document more compact at the expense of readability. -0 <filename></filename> Specify the output XML or JSON <filename> instead of writing output to standard out.
-Set <filename> to "<base/>.xml" to specify batch output when converting multiple files for XML.</filename></filename> -rootElement <name></name> Specify the root element <name> used to wrap the entire XML message at the outer level.
-This makes it possible to create an XML document for an ASN.1 file containing multiple individually encoded binary messages (a common feature of many Call Detail Record ASN.1 formats).
+Option Arguments Description -nowhitespace Do not generate any whitespace (blanks and newline characters) between elements.
+This makes the generated document more compact at the expense of readability. -rootElement <name></name> Specify the root element <name> used to wrap the entire XML message at the outer level.
+This makes it possible to create an XML document for an ASN.1 file contain- ing multiple individually encoded binary messages (a common feature of many Call Detail Record ASN.1 formats).
 Not used for JSON output.</name> -skip-bad-records This option enables more thorough detection of badly formed records and attempts to skip such records.
 This can occur if an unrecognized tag is encountered, for ex- ample.
 In some cases, it is impossible to continue trans- lation after a bad record, such as when an incorrect length value was encoded. -decodeheaders <ts-32-297></ts-32-297> Specify a message file containing 3GPP TS 32.297 CDR records, with an overall CDR File Header and CDR Header records prior to each message.